marcosvcorsi/omnistack-week-11/README.md

   <img alt="BeTheHero" src=".github/bethehero.png" width="100%">
 </p>

-## 💻 Projeto
+## 💻 Project

-O BeTheHero é um projeto que visa conectar pessoas que desejam fazer contribuições monetárias a ONG's (Organizações não governamentais) que precisam de ajuda.
+The BeTheHero is a project that connects peoples to ONG's to help with donations.

 ---

-## :rocket: Tecnologias
+## :rocket: Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed using this technologiess:

 - [Node.js](https://nodejs.org/en/)
 - [React](https://reactjs.org)